How to Setup a Raspberry Pi Nextcloud Server

 If this looks familiar then that’s because it likely is, Nextcloud is an actively maintained fork of the owncloud software that I have previously covered.
 The longer it’s in development the more different these two software packages will likely become, I suggest looking into both and then deciding on which one to go with.

-If you want to learn more about Nextcloud, you can check out the nextcloud website.
+If you want to learn more about Nextcloud, you can check out the Nextcloud website.

 Note: The USB ports on a Raspberry Pi are typically unable to power an external hard drive.
 If you find this the case and your hard drive doesn’t use an external power supply, then I recommend looking into buying a powered USB hub for the Pi.